LLYFR GALADRIEL -:-:- STATIONARY TRAVELOGUE

 Her voice held no trace of feminine music or Elven beauty.
-It was flat and completely toneless.
-It echoed in his ears like the sound of an enemy machine gun, invisibly spewing its fan of death from somewhere in the mist over a lost and disoriented raiding party on the Somme.
+It was flat, completely toneless.
+It echoed in his ears like the hard and soulless percussion of an enemy machine gun, invisibly spewing its fan of death from somewhere in the mist over a lost and disoriented raiding party on the Somme.
 It carried the same message: this way lies danger, impersonal and lethal; have a care for the danger, for the danger cares not for you.

 But again the flame of anger was taking hold of him.
 He came no closer, but neither did he leave.

 Galadriel got to her feet and leaned against the wall, her arms folded in front of her.
-"Say what you want and leave, Fëanor", she said, her voice holding the same tone of utter negation.
+"Say your piece and leave, Fëanor", she said, her voice holding the same tone of utter negation.
 "I have better ways to waste my time than on something like you."

 Fëanor's head was ringing.
 "I want... only... one tress of your hair", he forced out.
 "I want... to make..."
 His voice dried in his throat; he gagged on his words.